-A frame rate refers to the number of continuous images (frames) that are displayed on a screen at a given time.
-The monitor is the only factor that produces a difference between frame rate and refresh rate.
+A frame rate refers to the number of continuous images (frames) displayed on a screen at a given time.
+The monitor is the only factor that produces a difference between the frame and refresh rates.
 Frame Rate is calculated by combining the work of your monitor and the graphic card.

 AMD Freesync is an AMD technology that enables the graphics to perform better by preventing screen tearing.
 The refresh rate was synchronized with the frame rates, resulting in a smooth, lag-free experience.

-The Overclocking is the process of increasing the refresh rate to its maximum.
+Overclocking is the process of increasing the refresh rate to its maximum.
 This increases display quality and decreases input lag.
 As a result, your monitors will operate faster and smoother than usual.
 However, some monitors do not support overclocking.
 Check whether the monitor is overclockable before purchasing it.

 You can easily overclock a monitor running at 75Hz.
 It can be increased to 100Hz (25% increase) without any problems.
 A PC can be overloaded if you raise it to 120Hz, but that’s the extreme case.
 An excessive amount of overclocking can damage your device internally.